 Interacting with Moonbeam Using Polkadot.js Apps¶

 The Polkadot.js Apps interface was updated as well so that it natively supports H160 addresses and ECDSA keys.
-So, in this tutorial you can check out this new integration of Ethereum-based accounts on the Polkadot.js Apps site.
+So, in this tutorial you can check out this integration of Ethereum-based accounts on Polkadot.js Apps.

 The information presented herein is for informational purposes only and has been provided by third parties.
 Moonbeam does not endorse any project listed and described on the Moonbeam docs website (https://docs.moonbeam.network/).

 Polkadot.js Apps is phasing out support for accounts stored locally in the browser's cache.
 Instead, it is recommended that you use a browser extension like Talisman to inject your accounts into Polkadot.js Apps.